-- LETTER OF CONCERN: A letter from the Bd expressing concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the Nurse Practice Act or Bd policy and no further contact is needed.
-This will likely not affect future licensure or if the nurse wishes further their education in an advanced program.
-This is not shown on license verification.
+- LETTER OF CONCERN: A letter from the Board expressing concern that the nurse’s conduct was not ideal.
+However, the behavior does not necessarily violate the Nurse Practice Act or Board policy, and no further contact is needed.
+It will likely not affect future licensure or if the nurse wishes further their education in an advanced program.
+The license verification does not show this.

 - Failing to timely renew a nursing license while continuing to practice nursing services.

-- Failing to contact the board in writing within thirty days after a change in address.
+- Failing to contact the Board in writing within thirty days after an address change.

 Unprofessional Conduct Consequences

-- REVOCATION: If the Board revokes a nurse’s license the nurse will be unable to practice or get licensed again for a minimum of five years.
-After the five-year period of license revocation, the nurse will need to reapply for their license.
-If the nurse reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an application program.
-This is a public document.
+- REVOCATION: If the Board revokes a nurse’s license, the nurse will be unable to practice or get licensed again for a minimum of five years.
+After five years of license revocation, the nurse will need to reapply for their license.
+If the nurse reapplies for licensure, they must demonstrate that they have rectified what would be grounds for revocation (substance abuse, mental health problems, criminal convictions) through an application program.
+It is a public document.

 - VOLUNTARY SURRENDER: The nurse voluntarily gives up their license.
-The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a nurse can reapply.
-This is usually between two to three years.
+The benefit of this voluntary consent is that the Board is usually willing to reduce the time until a nurse can reapply.
+It is usually between two to three years.

 - SUSPENSION: A suspension stops the nurse from practicing as a nurse.
-It prohibits any patient contact or services for a period of time until the Board lifts the suspension.
+It prohibits any patient contact or services for a while until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the nurse do certain things (drug testing, work supervision, counseling, continuing education).
-Alternatively, they may need to refrain from doing things (unsupervised nursing like home health, working under the nursing licensure compact, using alcohol, etc.) A request for the removal of probation will be needed.
+Alternatively, they may need to refrain from doing things (unsupervised nursing like home health, working under the nursing licensure compact, using alcohol, etc.) One will need a request for the removal of probation.

 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline against a license or certificate.
 There are no probationary requirements.
-However, the action is on the website for five years for the public to inspect.
+However, the action will be on the website for five years for the public to inspect.
 A document removal will occur five years after signing.

-- CIVIL PENALTY: This is similar to a Decree of Censure, however, the nurse can face fines (up to $1000 per violation).
-Like the degree of censure, a Civil Penalty is on the website for a period of five years.
+- CIVIL PENALTY: This is similar to a Decree of Censure.
+However, the nurse can face fines (up to $1000 per violation).
+Like the degree of censure, a Civil Penalty is on the website for five years.

 Suspended or Revoked Nursing License